 Learn the Swirl-Sniff-Slurp-Swallow method

-If you want to know a little more about the taste and aroma, watch this part of the interview.
+If you want to know a little more about the taste and aroma, watch this part of the interview below.

-This is why you may find the Fresh-Pressed Olive Oil Club as interesting as I did – they deliver freshly pressed oils every quarter, rotating suppliers.
-For example, an Italian EVOO would be at its prime quality when sold in January-March timeframe.
-But, in other calendar quarters, the freshest oils would come from Chile or Australia.
+This is why you may find the Fresh-Pressed Olive Oil Club as interesting as I did—they deliver freshly pressed oils every quarter, rotating suppliers.
+For example, an Italian EVOO would be at its prime quality when sold in January-March time frame.
+However, in other calendar quarters, the freshest oils would come from Chile or Australia.

 In this video, Sebastiano Salafia of Frantoi Cutrera explains how freshness of the olive fruit and the processing time and method impacts the level of polyphenols (potent antioxidants) in olive oil.

 “Extra Virgin Olive Oil”

 For starters, the bottle must state “Extra Virgin Olive Oil.”
 That in itself is not enough as many crooks and fakers use it on their labels too.

 You now know that freshness matters a lot.
 Scrupulous EVOO makers would display both dates.
 Harvest date is very telling because it’s best practice to consume the oil within 12 months from the harvest date.

 The Frantoi Cutrera bottle shows both; harvest (B: 17/18) and best before date (A: 31/12/2019).

 if buying oils from Europe, look for PDO and PGI certification.
 In Italy, PDO is labeled as DOP (see the bottle).
 This means that specific protocols are overseen by a quality control committee.
 In California, the COOC (California Olive Oil Council) exercises rigid standards as well.